 He goes on to say that “SEO is, or should be, a core part of every content strategy.
 Content strategists are well-positioned not only to govern content so that it follows webmaster guidelines from the search engines, but also to plan and create content that builds brands instead of just using keywords.”

-Bottom line: Every content strategy needs to incorporate SEO best practice to be effective.
+Bottom line: Every content strategy needs to incorporate SEO best practice to be effective; every SEO needs to embrace SEO content marketing in order to remain on Google's good list.

 7. Break your content into chunks